Truly sustainable farming

 Choosing salmon is a sustainable food choice.
 Choosing Hiddenfjord salmon is an even better choice regarding sustainability.
 Our core value is environmental sustainability, and we realize that we must take care of our environment locally and globally, so future generations can continue these activities in the same exceptional conditions as we have today.
 Therefore, we must farm salmon in harmony with nature, and we strive to have all our activities performed with minimum impact on the environment.

 Hiddenfjord salmon is raised in pens placed in exposed sites to obtain optimal animal welfare and to prevent seabed pollution.
 We choose exposed locations to raise our salmon in order to secure the best living conditions for the salmon and the best environmental sustainability.

 We are a frontrunner in using innovative feeding systems with underwater cameras, sensors and software for detecting feed pellet distribution in the fish pens.
 The system is developed by Faroe Sea and is overseen by our feeding manager from our remote feeding central.
 The close and systematic monitoring of our feeding system has enabled the fish to reach its growth potential and helped us to reduce feed waste to an absolute minimum.
-Our experience clearly shows that the best living conditions for the salmon provide optimal growth and the very best quality regarding taste and texture.
+Our experience clearly shows that the best living conditions for the salmon provide optimal growth and the very best taste and texture quality.

 Pen Space and Fish Welfare